In this tutorial we are going to talk about two things:

 All of these implicit Objects maps to something from the Servlet/JSP API.

-You’ll just have to research about the object you require and then use it in your JSP Page.
+You’ll just have to research the object you require and then use it in your JSP Page.

 Now you have a regular browser communicating with your JSP page.
 The browser will send an HTTP request object to the JSP.
-This object will contain the header information and the body information.
+This object will contain the header and body information.
 The JSP will process this information and send back the response, creating a proper request-response communication channel.

 Coding the Object

 Now let’s take a look at how to use the request object.
 We’ll use the existing project.